Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 Jasper was previously instructed as part of the Metropolitan Police counsel team in the Undercover Policing Inquiry.

-Jasper is instructed by claimants and defendants in data protection cases.
+Jasper is instructed by claimants/applicants and defendants/respondents in data protection, privacy and information cases (including in the FTT (Information Rights)).
 He also accepts instructions for advisory work related to data protection and in public law and judicial review matters which raise data protection issues and privacy.
-He has a particular interest in the overlap between data protection, privacy and healthcare, an issue he writes about for the QMLR.
+He has a particular interest in the overlap between data protection, privacy and healthcare, an issue he writes about for the QMLR, and regularly advises on data protection issues (including subject access requests) relating to sensitive medical data.

 Jasper has developed particular experience in ‘data injury’ cases, where breach of the GDPR (or other information-related wrongs) have caused psychiatric injury.
 He is frequently instructed to appear in court, draft pleadings, and to advise on liability, quantum and strategy in such cases.
 In a recent episode of Law Pod UK, Small Data: damage, distress and the development of a new type of claim, Jasper discussed the intersection between data protection and personal injury, including practical issues for Claimants and Defendants and valuing such claims.